jeanmarcc/ComputerVision_BanquePostale_AccountStatement/README.md

 Example of virtual keyboard from https://www.labanquepostale.fr/:
 ![](https://github.com/johnmarcc/OpenCV_BanquePostale_AccountStatement/blob/master/BanquePostaleVirtualKeyboard.jpg)

-This Python script uses OpenCV library to detect which buttons have to be clicked on the virtual keyboard displayed in the Login page according to user's password
+This Python script uses OpenCV library to detect which buttons have to be clicked on the virtual keyboard according to user's password

 This script can be run in foreground (param_HEADLESS_PROCESS = 'False') or in background on a server (param_HEADLESS_PROCESS = 'True')